Boris Mathis

 Boris Mathis (born 15 August 1997) is a French professional footballer who plays as a forward for FC Chalon.

 Career

 Mathis is a youth product of Lyon.
 Mathis made his professional debut for Metz in a 3–0 Ligue 1 loss against Lyon on 5 April 2017.
 He left Metz at the end of 2016–17 before signing a two-year deal with English club Everton in July 2017, where he joined the team's Under 23 squad.
 He moved on loan to Northampton Town in January 2018.
 In July 2019, Mathis joined newly promoted Ligue 2 side Rodez following his release from Everton.
 On 30 January 2020, Mathis joined Championnat National side Villefranche on loan until the end of the season.

-On 1 July 2021, Mathis signed for the reserve side of Guingamp who compete in Championnat National 2.
+On 1 July 2021, Mathis signed for the reserve side of Guingamp of the Championnat National 2.
 In July 2023, he moved to FC Chalon.